 What Are Fleas?

-The common name for the insect order Siphonaptera, fleas are tiny insects that live as parasites on mammals and birds.
+Known as the more common name for the insect order Siphonaptera, fleas are tiny insects that live as parasites on mammals and birds.
 They survive by consuming blood from their hosts, which are often family pets.

 Flea's Mating Habits